Alex-K-O-R/KORtx-Bee/README.md

 # KORtx Bee
  Comfy framework with PostgreSQL and MariaDB support.

-You observe the installer.
+You're observing the installer.
+Simply copy files to the host, load index.php, then go through.
 Lots of information would become available after the installation is complete.

+Minimal requirements are: Php 7.2 and ( PostgreSQL 9.5 or MariaDB 10.4 ).

 KORtx Bee project is free of use (MIT).
 I will be glad if while using KORtx Bee, you will save a small credits to an author in commentaries.